ablwr/media-collection-viewer/README.md

 - [x] What are the color spaces?
 - [x] Standard?
 (NTSC, PAL, Other)
 - [x] What are the dimensions?
+- [x] Chroma subsampling?
-- [ ] What are the duration outliers (videos very short or very long)?
+- [ ] What are the duration outliers (videos very short or very long)? - novice version implemented
 - [ ] Which files have timecodes?
 - [ ] Any files in which audio duration and video duration differ?